ysyk2021/the-art-of-customer-relationship-management-building-strong-relationships-with-customers/src/chapter-6-3.md

-# Creating a Culture that Values Customer Satisfaction and Loyalty as a Core Principle

 Building strong customer relationships requires more than just implementing effective CRM strategies.
 It requires creating a culture within the organization that values customer satisfaction and loyalty as a core principle.
 This chapter will explore how to foster loyalty and retention by creating a culture that prioritizes customer needs and values their loyalty.